Who is a martyr in Islam?

 If someone’s body has been scattered, due to an accident, or disaster, even if all trace of it is lost, such as through fire, Allah Almighty gathers the body back together and returns the soul to it.
 The soul and body are in barzakh, which is the realm between dunya and the final resurrection.
 In barzakh, a soul which deserved punishment, will be punished.

-Imam Ibn al-Qayyim said in the Book of the Spirit:
+Imam Ibn al-Qayyim said in his Book (Al-Rouh):

 And what should be known is that the torment of the grave is the torment of the isthmus, so everyone who dies and deserves to be tormented, he received his share of it, the grave or not grave, so the torment of the grave is slain.
 Or, he drowned in the sea, and he reached his soul and body from the torment that did not reach the graves. is over